chrizzTs/Who-U/README.md

 The HTML-page of the login screen works pretty similar to the registration screen.
 This form does not change its color as response to the user's input.
 But there is also an AngularJS-vaidation in the background, which prevents the user from clicking the login button, without any credentials entered.
 This is implemented by the ``$watch`` function as well.

 As soon as the user enters the login page, a credential validation starts.
 In case the user was already signed in on the device, a credential is stored in the local storage.
 The credential is a session key, which is associated with the user on the server.
 This is nothing else than an automatic login, without the use of cookies.
 In case there is a session key, the user will immediately redirected to the home tab.
 The validation itself is pretty fast, which means the user shouldn't notice that the displayed screen is actually the login screen.
 If the controller can't find a session key, nothing happens and the user has to enter E-Mail and password.
 If the user presses the login button, a validation of the E-Mail address and the password will be executed on the server.
 In case of a positive response local storage variables will be set, in case they were undefined.
 If there are any entries in the local storage which correspond to the user's settings, the app pays respect to the user's choice and doesn't change the status.
 If there are no settings stored, the default values will be chosen.
 After the entering of local storage variables a session key will be stored, after that, the user will be redirected to the home screen.
+The fact that the login screen checks the stored credentials, make it to the default screen for error cases.
+If anything wents wrong during the routing, the user is redirected to the login screen.
+If the user still has stored credentials, the redirecting to the login screen is not noticed by the user.

 #Facebook Integration